powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 For each component in the PowSyBl grid model it is necessary to specify how it should be connected to the network.
 If the voltage level is built at node/breaker level, a `Node` is needed when adding the equipment to the model.
 If the model is specified at the bus/breaker level, then the `Bus` of the equipment must be specified.
 Using this information, the PowSyBl grid model creates a `Terminal` that will be used to manage the point of connection of the equipment to the network.
 Some equipments, like transformers, require two or three `Nodes` or `Buses`.

 In all the components of the PowSyBl grid model is obligatory to specify an `Id` (unique identifier) and optionally a human readable `Name`.
-As in this conversion process both attributes are copied directly from the same attributes of the corresponding CGMES network component they will be omitted in the following sections.
+As in this conversion process both attributes are copied directly from the same properties of the corresponding CGMES network component they will be omitted in the following sections.
 Also, it is omitted that all the CGMES terminal identifiers used to manage the connection of the equipment to the rest of the network are recorded as aliases of the network component.

 #### EnergyConsumer

 Every `energyConsumer` component in the CGMES model creates a new `load` in the PowSyBl grid model associated to the corresponding voltage level.
 The attributes are:
-- `P0` One of these four values (`P` from the `stateVariablesPowerFlow`, `P` from the `steadyStateHypothesisPowerFlow`, `P` from the `pFixed` attribute of the CGMES equipment, or `NaN`) is copied according to the import options.
+- `P0` One of these four values (`P` from the `stateVariablesPowerFlow`, `P` from the `steadyStateHypothesisPowerFlow`, `P` from the `pFixed` property of the CGMES equipment, or `NaN`) is copied according to the import options.
-- `Q0` One of these four values (`Q` from the `stateVariablesPowerFlow`, `Q` from the `steadyStateHypothesisPowerFlow`, `Q` from the `qFixed` attribute of the CGMES equipment, or `NaN`) is copied according to the import options.
+- `Q0` One of these four values (`Q` from the `stateVariablesPowerFlow`, `Q` from the `steadyStateHypothesisPowerFlow`, `Q` from the `qFixed` property of the CGMES equipment, or `NaN`) is copied according to the import options.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energyConsumer` contains the pattern `fict`.
 Otherwise `UNDEFINED`.
 - `LoadDetail` Additional information added as an extension of the main network component class.